markkolich/kolich-httpclient4-closure/README.md

 final Exception cause = result.left();
 ```

+Note that if you call `right` on a request that failed, expect a `null` return value.
+Similarly, if you call `left` on a request that succeeded, also expect a `null` return value.

 A few other things to keep in mind:

 * This library automatically releases/frees all connection resources when a request has finished, either successfully or unsuccessfully.
 You don't have to worry about closing any internal entity streams, that's done for you.
 * All return types are developer-defined based on how you parameterize your `HttpResponseEither<F,S>`.
 It's up to you to write a `success` method which converts an `HttpSuccess` object to your desired success type `S`.
-* The default definition of success is any request that 1) completes without `Exception` and 2) receives an HTTP status code that is less than (`&lt;`) 400 Bad Request.
-You can eaisly override this default behavior by implementing a custom `check` method as needed.
+* The default definition of "success" is any request that 1) completes without `Exception` and 2) receives an HTTP status code that is less than (`<`) 400 Bad Request.
+You can easily override this default behavior by implementing a custom `check` method as needed.
+* If you need to manipulate the request immeaditely before execution, you should override the `before` method.
+This lets you do things like sign the request, or add the right authentication headers (if needed) before execution.

 ### Get an HttpClient